CrayLabs/SmartSim/doc/ss_logger.rst

 Log to stdout
 -------------
 .. _log_to_stdout:
 The ``get_logger()`` function in SmartSim enables users to initialize a logger instance.
-Once initialize, a user may use the instance to specify a log level function and include a log message.
-A user may control which messages are logged via the `SMARTSIM_LOG_LEVEL` which defaults to `info`.
+Once initialized, a user may use the instance to log a message using one of the four logging functions.

-To use the SmartSim logger within the Python script, import the required module:
+To use the SmartSim logger within a Python script, import the required `get_logger` function from the `log` module:

 .. code-block:: python

       from smartsim.log import get_logger

-Next, initialize an instance of the logger and provide a `name`:
+Next, initialize an instance of the logger and provide a logger `name`:

 .. code-block:: python